xenify-io/litepaper/README.md

 <br>

 ## ◽️ Does XNF have an initial supply?
-- No, Xenify does not have an initial supply or pre-mine of XNF tokens.
-Instead, the protocol distribute XNF tokens dynamically as users participate in the ecosystem, such as through direct burns of XEN and USDy or swapping of tokens through the Xenify aggregator.
-This approach ensures a fair distribution model and promotes active user involvement in the protocol.
+- No, Xenify does not have an initial supply, and there is no pre-mine of XNF tokens.
+Instead, the protocol distributes XNF tokens through a daily reward to users that participate in the ecosystem through direct burns of XEN and USDy or swapping of tokens via the Xenify aggregator.
+This approach ensures a fair distribution model and encourages active user engagement in the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What does the recycle button do?
+- The recycle button is an intuitive feature designed with user-centricity at its core.
+By clicking the recycle button, XNF stakers can instantly convert their accumulated native chain rewards into staked XNF with a single click.
+The protocol will first sell your accrued native chain rewards, such as ETH, BNB, and MATIC, and use the proceeds to purchase XNF.
+Subsequently, the newly acquired XNF will be staked on your behalf, streamlining the process for your convenience.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)